Enjoy the prologue and first chapter from Book #1. If you like it, click HERE to buy it!

 “Binz.
 B-I-N-Z. It’s a hundred yards away.”

-Jarryd pumped his chin again with a sly smile.
+Jarryd pumped his chin again with a sly smile that revealed two large front teeth.
 “Just a quick dash.”

 Brandon smiled and watched Nick start to put the sheets on his bed as Jarryd walked over to him and reached for his hand.
 “How much my dad give ya?”